mamnuya/IntersectionalBias-IndoAryanLang_Role_Gender_Religion/README.md

 * Cleans the dataset
 * Prints the negative sentiment term that occur with their corresponding identities.
 Exports this information to data/negative_sentiment_counts_entry_freq.json.
 * Prints the exclusive negative sentiment terms that occur for more entries of a given identity than for entries of other identities
-* Prints the counts and metrics for each identity field, for analysis of terms that are considered exclusive and not exclusive
+* Prints the negative sentiment entry counts and metrics for each identity field, for analysis of terms that are considered exclusive and not exclusive

 ### Finding Top Associations (no bias)